-These gave me the basic skills I needed to create a digital version of A Handbook for the Productive Writer.
+These gave me the basic skills I needed to create a digital version of The Savvy Writer’s Guide to Productivity.
 I also picked up some tips for marketing and distributing an eBook online.

 More recently, I watched a number of Google analytics online learning courses on Lynda.com.
 I love analytics because it helps me understand what is going on behind the scenes of my website.
 This information also helps me write better content for readers of Become a Writer Today because I can see what performs and what tanks.

 The company’s turnaround of a Bootstrap 3.0 video shows how quickly they update their materials.
 For this reason alone, it’s worth the price of admission.
 They also regularly email to say when they’ve released new courses of interest.
 I’ve have taken a number of other online learning courses that are far more expensive than this site.